 Removing user shakir from group sudo

-6. Verify the changes to group memberships.
+6. Verify the updated group memberships for the account.

 $ groups shakir